lanl/singularity-eos/doc/sphinx/src/using-closures.rst

 solution, i.e. one where the pressures and temperatures of the individual materials are all the same.
 The methods presented differ in what they treat as independent variables, and thus what precise system of equations they solve.
-However they all share the above mathematicaly formulation.
+However they all share the above mathematical formulation.

 In essence, the PTE equations can be posed as two residual equations: